jascosius/web-piraten/README.md

 * Create a new preprocessor in *app/controllers/preprocessor*.
 You will find a template in *app/controllers/preprocessor/template/example_preprocessor.rb*.
 You could also have a look into the java preprocessor, which is the most basic one.
 Depending on how many features you want to provide (like line highlighting or tracing variables) this becomes more complex.
 * Modify the config in *config/initializers/load_languages*.
 * Implement the logic for the new language.
-An easy example is the implementation of the ruby logic (methode *insert_logic* in *app/controllers/preprocessor/ruby/ruby_preprocessor.rb*).
+An easy example is the implementation of the ruby logic (method *insert_logic* in *app/controllers/preprocessor/ruby/ruby_preprocessor.rb*).